lmontaut/dotfiles/README.md

     - First build your project `mkdir build && cd build && cmake .. (+ cmake flags like where conda env path is etc) && ccmake. (to check compilation flags) make install`
     - Then `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..` will create a `compile_commands.json` which clangd will use to provide completion.

-Treesitter error:
+Treesitter error (lots of lines underlined):
     - TSError is assigned to a color/behavior which is dependent only on the colorscheme used
     - We pick a colorscheme compatible with TS like gruvbox but in gruvbox, TSError underlines stuff which is MEGA annoying.
-    - So got there: `vim ~/.vim/plugged/gruvbox.nvim/lua/gruvbox/plugins/highlights.lua` and delete line where there is TSError
+    - So go there: `vim ~/.vim/plugged/gruvbox.nvim/lua/gruvbox/plugins/highlights.lua` and delete line where there is TSError

 Fresh ArchLinux install:
 - Normally if you have the /home/user clone with neovim and anaconda installed locally, there is nothing to do.
 Some packages are installed for the system though, so reinstall them: